ariberin/E-commerce_Web_Project/README.md

-DJANGO WEB PROJECT
+DJANGO E-COMMERCE WEB PROJECT

-This is my first web project using Django framework, still in construction.
+This is my first web project using Django, HTML and CSS.

+Still in construction.